 Repot as needed, preferably during the warm season.
 To repot cacti, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 There are many Rebutia in cultivation, including some with beautiful coloration on the body or spines, so they're attractive even when they're not in flower.
 This group also includes plants that are known as sulcorebutia and feature truly beautiful yellow flowers.
 Other popular Rebutia species include:

 - R. wessneriana.
 This plant will eventually form a large cluster of large, bright red flowers.

 - R. marsoneri.
 These low-growing plants feature yellow flowers and are very popular.

 - R. minuscula.
 A lovely red-flowering species with a devoted following.

+If you can grow cacti and succulents successfully, you can likely grow the popular Rebutia without too much trouble.
 Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 It's imperative that the cactus is not exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
 When it blooms, this will make a truly beautiful display.
 Lastly, make sure to fertilize during the growing season for the best results.